-Here are a few examples of the types of scholarships and college grants for women that some schools offer.
+Here are a few examples of some college scholarships and grants:

 - Boston University Women’s Guild Scholarships are extended to women age 30 and over with an average award of $5,500.

-- The Women’s Club at the University of Louisville Scholarship offers three $11,000 and three $500 awards each school year, with preference given to single mothers.
+- The Women’s Club of the University of Louisville offers $11,000 and $500 awards each school year, with preference given to single mothers.

-Check with your own college for on-campus scholarship programs for women.
-Reach out to your college’s financial aid office, the department that oversees your chosen area of study, and other on-campus organizations to see if they offer this type of aid.
+Reach out to a college’s financial aid office, the department that oversees your chosen area of study, and other on-campus organizations to see if they offer this type of aid.

 Organizations that help women access more academic and career opportunities are another smart place to look for student aid.
 Providing educational funding for women is a natural extension of the missions of these nonprofits and advocacy groups.

 - American Association of University Women (AAUW) offers a range of scholarships for women.
-Local scholarships for women are also offered by state or city branches of the AAUW, with awards up to $10,000.
+State and city branches of the AAUW also offer local scholarships with awards up to $10,000.
 Career Development Grants assist women returning to college to make a career change.

 - The Jeannette Rankin Foundation Scholarship aids women age 35 or older to complete vocational, associate, or first bachelor’s degree.